How Workplace Giving Can Drive your School Fundraiser

 If you’re planning a school fundraiser, you’ll likely do whatever you can to ensure it raises the most funding possible.
 But have you tapped into workplace giving?
 If the answer is “no,” you’re undoubtedly leaving a ton of potential revenue on the table.

-In this brief guide, the team at SchoolMoney will explore the basics of workplace giving, its impact on school fundraising, how to get started, and a few powerful tips to make the most of it.
+In this brief guide, we’ll explore the basics of workplace giving, its impact on school fundraising, how to get started, and a few powerful tips to make the most of it.

-Read on to learn more and begin raising more for your school with this newfound knowledge:
+Read on to learn more and begin raising more for your school:

 - What is workplace giving?